kubernetes/community/contributors/design-proposals/api-machinery/bulk_watch.md

 watch requests (in addition to regular http requests), so for the purpose of bulk watch we will be extending websocket support.

- The the high level, the protocol will look:
+ The high level, the protocol will look:
 1. client opens a new websocket connection to a bulk watch endpoint to the server via ghttp GET
 1. this results in creating a single channel that is used only to handle